 The following are some examples of accessible toilet layouts with varying locations for the door and fixtures.

-Click on the images to see the size of room needed for each design layout.
+Click on the images to see the size of the room needed for each design layout.

-$150 per sale will go to the Dogs for Kids with Disabilities to help support the training assistance dogs for children with autism and other developmental disorders
+$150 per sale will go to Assistance Dogs of Australia that help train assistance dogs for people with Disability

 Click on the logo below to find out more.